 How was the machine made?
 What technology does it use?

-It took about six months to design and build the machine, and another six months to fine-tune its operation.
 The hardware consists of a camera mounted on a track above a shelf that holds produce samples, a stepper motor that slides the camera between samples, and a Raspberry Pi mini-computer that controls the hardware and maintains the time-lapse sequence.
 An internal server computer pulls images from the Raspberry Pis to automatically produce analytical reports with estimated volume loss, color change, and finalized videos.

 Which fruit are you most excited to see in the time-lapse room?